LeadHaste

 Compliance: GDPR, CCPA, and CAN-SPAM

-For CAN-SPAM, I include clear unsubscribe links and my physical business address in every commercial email.
-I monitor complaint rates and suppress unsubscribes immediately.
+Under CCPA, maintain lists of California residents, record opt-out requests, and provide clear sale/processing disclosures.
+For CAN-SPAM, include clear unsubscribe links and your physical business address in every commercial email.

-I also log sending consent and suppression actions in my CRM to defend against disputes.
+Log sending consent and suppression actions in your CRM to defend against disputes.
+For more on compliance setup, see our cold email deliverability guide.

 Executing Targeted Outreach